SimonP2207/RaJePy/README.md

                         'chanws': np.array([1e6, 1e6, 1e6, 1e6])},  # Hz
           }
 ```
-This shows a python `dict` containing 4 keys associated keys which are:
+This shows a python `dict` with 4 associated keys which are:

 | Parameter/key | Description                                                    | Type    | Example   |
 |---------------|----------------------------------------------------------------|---------|-----------|